 11. Knee Pad Colors

-You’ll be happy to note that knee pads come in a variety of colors.
-While some are monochromatic (black and white), several manufacturers do venture out and try other more fashionable colors.
+You’ll be happy to note that knee pads come in a variety of colors, but black and white knee pads are the most popular.
+Several manufacturers do venture out and try more fashionable colors.
 This makes it easier to get knee pads that can match your team color or your personal preference.

 12. Top Five Volleyball Knee Pads

 When it comes to knee pads, the world of volleyball gives you a variety that you can choose from.
 Each of the volleyball knee pads comes with its own advantage.
 They can all take an impact and help to protect the user from injury.
 What’s great about the best ones is that they are pre-installed with dri-weave technology to help keep plays cool and dry even during the rowdiest high-energy game.
 Here are a few of the best ones that you can find on the market:

 - Mizuno LR6 – The Mizuno LR6 Knee pads are made from polyester, which is highly flexible and breathes well.
 They are also D.F> Cut so that the wearer has an even greater freedom of movement.
 The impact zone (directly atop the patella) has a special pad.
 In addition to that, it also offers protection to the lateral and medial areas.
 This knee pad focuses on movement and offers minimal restriction.
 It is available in different sizes; small, which is 13.5 inches or lower, medium, which ranges from 13.5 to 15.
 5 inches and of course large, which is from 15.5inches and above.